 Interest allocated to unborrowed policy cash value.
 Corporations and partnerships generally cannot deduct any interest expense allocable to unborrowed cash values of life insurance, annuity, or endowment contracts.
 This rule applies to contracts issued after June 8, 1997, that cover someone other than an officer, director, employee, or 20% owner.
-For more information, see section 264(f) of the Internal Revenue Code.
+For more information, see section 264(f).